 John Gersjes was the first leader in the Stadium Super Lite main event but dropped out on the second lap.
 John Hasshaw took over with all the intentions of winning the main, however midway Russ East held the pedal down and took his lead.
 East managed to hold the position for the win with second place going to Rennie Awana.
 Rory Holliday captured third ahead of Joe Price.
 Fifth went to Frank Chavez.

 A total of 24 4-Wheel ATV’s lined up for the main event.
 As had happened earlier this crowd was running all over themselves.
-A huge pile-up occurred in the Peristyle and then as the pack came around a four quad pile up happened as they crossed the jump past the s/f line.
+A huge pile-up occurred in the Peristyle and then as the pack came around a four-quad pile-up happened as they crossed the jump past the s/f line.
 Donnie Banks was able to escape the free-for-all to steal the show.
-Banks had to stay on his toes as second place Marty Hart remained a short distance behind.
+Banks had to stay on his toes as second-place Marty Hart remained a short distance behind.
 As the white flag came out Banks found Hart breathing down his neck, but when the fat lady had sung, it was Marty Hart that heard the blues.

 Donnie Banks took the win with Hart closing in as they crossed the checkered flag.
 Third place went to Rick Ruppert while Mark Ehrnhart took fourth and fifth was Don Turk.

 Only eight UltraStocks came out to battle for main event honors.
 The race began with a lot of shuffling but ended up with everyone playing follow the leader.
 Jeff Elrod made his move right from the start.
 He managed to squeeze Christopher Neil into the water barriers going into turn one to take the lead.
 Second place was taken by Tim Maples and Ken Kazarian grabbed third.
 On the following lap Greg George had managed to steal the lead with Tim Maples behind him and just ahead of Kazarian.
-Maples fumbled for low gear in turn one and Kazarian was eager to take second.
+Maples fumbled for low gear, in turn, one and Kazarian was eager to take second.
 Maples found his gear to retain third with Vince Tjelmeland running a close fourth.

 The Super 1600 main event saw Marty Coyne on the pole with Robbie Gordon setting next to him.
-Mitch Mustard and Jerry Whechel shared row two with the defending champ Frank Arciero finishing out the top three rows.
+Mitch Mustard and Jerry Whelchel shared row two with the defending champ Frank Arciero finishing out the top three rows.

 Main event Super 1600 action began with Coyne holding on the gas and taking the lead, but when he had trouble getting into the right gear Robbie Gordon took over.
 Coyne had Bob Gordon on his tail with Jerry Whelchel holding onto fourth.
 The leader, Robbie Gordon, had the camera in his car and wanted to show the crowd a clean race course and just ran away from Coyne.

-On the third lap a traffic jam in the Peristyle caused the yellow flag to come out and stop the race until a dozen cars could be freed.
+On the third lap, a traffic jam in the Peristyle caused the yellow flag to come out and stop the race until a dozen cars could be freed.
 This worked to Robbie Gordon’s disadvantage as Coyne was now right on his tail.
 On the restart Robbie knew he had some real estate to make — so he took off.
 As they came out of the Peristyle Gordon and already put 10 car lengths between himself and Coyne.
 Marty Coyne didn’t have it so easy, but those that tried to get around even had it harder.
 Coyne had Whelchel playing tag with him until Whelchel made his move over the s/f line and ended up putting his Chenowth on its side and standing it straight up before landing — headed the wrong way.
 As the front wheel hit the ground Whelchel had it in gear and was trying to get back in the race.
-He got going in 9th place but apparently was a little disoriented as he ended up going over the water barriers a half a lap later.
+He got going in 9th place but apparently was a little disoriented as he ended up going over the water barriers half a lap later.
 Bob Gordon made a move on Coyne heading up the Peristyle jump and ended up in the seats.

 The young but hot Robbie Gordon took the win easily with Coyne coming across a distant second and Larry Noel was third.
 Jimmy Nichols managed fourth over David Bonner.